Columbus Blue Jackets

-The Columbus Blue Jackets (often simply referred to as the Jackets) are a professional ice hockey team based in Columbus, Ohio.
-They compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference, and began play as an expansion team in 2000.
+The Columbus Blue Jackets (colloquially known as the Jackets) are a professional ice hockey team based in Columbus, Ohio.
+The Blue Jackets compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference.
+The franchise began play as an expansion team in 2000.

-The Blue Jackets struggled in their initial years, failing to win 30 games in a season until 2005–06.
-The team qualified for the Stanley Cup playoffs for the first time in 2009, but were swept by the Detroit Red Wings.
-Columbus ultimately notched their first playoff game victory in the 2014 playoffs, and won their first playoff series in the 2019 playoffs against the Tampa Bay Lightning, becoming the first team in NHL history to sweep a Presidents' Trophy winner in the first round.
+The franchise struggled in their initial years, failing to win 30 games in a season until 2005–06.
+The team qualified for the Stanley Cup playoffs for the first time in 2009, but were swept by the Detroit Red Wings in the first round.
+Columbus did not win a playoff game until the 2014 playoffs, and won their first (and only) playoff series in 2019 against the Tampa Bay Lightning, becoming the first team in NHL history to sweep a Presidents' Trophy winner in the first round.
+Along with the Seattle Kraken (started play in 2021) and Utah Mammoth (2024), the Blue Jackets are one of only three teams in the league who have yet to appear in the conference finals.

 The Blue Jackets' name and logos are inspired by Ohio's Civil War history.
 The Blue Jackets play their home games at Nationwide Arena in downtown Columbus, which opened in 2000.
 They are affiliated with the Cleveland Monsters of the AHL.